+Note: MAC behaviour depends on the solution selected by the network, e.g. MAC reset, change of LCID, etc

-User data forwarding
+8.5 User data forwarding

 Editor’s note: the following text only covers EN-DC but it should be made more generic to cover MR-DC with 5GC as well.